 The Research Support Fund grant supports the maintenance of research resources.
 For example, HEC Montréal boasts one of the world’s best bilingual business libraries.
 This library is known for its vast digital collection and resources.

-The grant helps offset the cost of acquiring new subscriptions.
+The grant helps offset the cost of acquiring electronic subscriptions.

 |Management and administration of the institution’s research enterprise||